-We give an entirely different analysis of the power method, departing from the ``classic" way it is understood, and show that $\delta=O(\eps)$ both suffices and is necessary (see \Cref{a6} for a technical overview of this result).
-When combined with our improvement to matrix-vector products, it removes a $1/\eps^{4+2p}$ factor from their running time.
-Our final result is the following.
+We give an entirely different analysis of the power method, departing from the ``classic" way it is understood, and show that $\delta=O(\eps)$ both suffices and is necessary (see \Cref{a3} for a technical overview of this result).
+When combined with our improvement to matrix-vector products, \textbf{we remove a $\approx 1/\eps^{4.519}$ factor from the prior best result}.